CSCfi/csc-user-guide/docs/support/conda.md

 bit similar to yum or apt, plus python virtual environments, if you are familiar with those.
 Conda

-- Conda packages can install software written in any language
+- packages can contain software written in any language
 - works the same in Linux, Mac OS and Windows
 - works the same in machines from laptops to large clusters
 - packages contain pre-compiled binaries, and the recipe they we built with
 - does not require administrator privileges to run, unlike yum and apt
-- can create multiple separate software stack roots, called Conda environments
+- can install software into multiple install roots, called Conda environments
 - is designed for single user usage

 NOTE: The term "environment" relates to two separate concepts, here.
-The term *(1) Conda environment*, similar to virtual environment in Python, refers to one of the user's software stack root directories, basically.
-The activation of a Conda environment simply means that the path to the `bin` directory of a Conda software stack root is prepended to the user's *(2) shell environment*'s `PATH` environment variable.
+The term *(1) Conda environment*, similar to virtual environment in Python, refers to one of the user's software install root directories, basically.
+The activation of a Conda environment simply means that the path to the `bin` directory in a Conda environment root is prepended to the user's *(2) shell environment*'s `PATH` environment variable.

 ## When to use Conda and what kind of software you should install with it?